I've spent an hour here trying to categorize this Obama speech.

 It clearly is not very civil.

-Ladies and gentlemen, our recent story about the dearth of nominations for actors of color, actresses of color, the top ten movies nominated for best picture, has evolved a deep sentiment with the official Obama criticizer Bo Sterley, who has asked to weigh in on this subject.
+Ladies and gentlemen, our recent story about the dearth of nominations for actors of color, actresses of color, the top 10 movies nominated for Best Picture, has evoked a deep sentiment with the official Obama criticizer Bo Sturdley, who has asked to weigh in on this subject.

-Rush, there is something tremendously insidious and vile underneath this resegregation.
+Rush, there is something tremendously insidious and vile underneath this resegregation, re-segregation of Hollywood.

-The Spielbergs, the big wigs, are simply looking at black and Latino America in the face, especially black America.
+Our leading Hollywood producers, and we all know who they are, the Spielbergs, the bigwigs, are simply looking at black and Latino America in the face, especially black America.

 And you know what they're saying to him?